theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Sort Internship Entries From Main Window**

 **MSS:**
-1. User inputs command in the CLI, specifying parameters for sort command.
+1. User specifies how to sort.
-2. System displays success message, along with number of internships listed in the message box.
+2. System displays success message and number of internships listed in the message box.
 3. Internship list is now visible in the main window, with internship entries in the sorted order.

 Use case ends.